 In our club we expect strict adherence to safety rules- see Range Rules.
 We also expect club members to help the captains set up and take down the range before and after practice as well as transporting and putting away the archery equipment.

 Welcome and please come join us- for more information contact: Wayne. email@example.com

 For those of you jonesin for more stuff on archery I have included a link to Jake Kaminski's channel on all things recurve.
-Tho Jake is a bit wordy he has some great ideas and insights into setting up, tuning bows and arrows, etc. All good stuff.
-(Jake is an Olympic silver medal winner and now a barebow enthusiast) and one of the best online coaches out there.
+This is an outstanding series of videos for recurve archery, Jake has some great ideas and insights into setting up, tuning bows and arrows, etc. All good stuff.
+(Jake is a 2 time Olympic silver medal winner and now a barebow enthusiast) and one of the best online coaches out there.

 Before you can shoot all participants must register.
 Go to the web site, click on the Register button and provide the required information.